PatrickKan/The-Sky-s-Beyond/DEV_LOG.md

 ## Engine
 - [x] Created planets with gravity
 - [x] Player's spaceship tracked by mouse
-- [ ] Player's ship accelerates with mouse click and limited fuel
+- [X] Player's ship accelerates with mouse click and limited fuel
-- [ ] Allow player to move through map horizontally with objects moving backwards
+- [X] Allow player to move through map horizontally with objects moving backwards
+- [ ] Add random objects in space with timer

 ## Collisions
 - [ ] Implement contact listener to know when objects collide with player